mmaheu/modern-pipelines/helm/setup.md

 ## Steps

 1. brew install kubernetes-helm
-2. Download and move helm binary into /usr/local/bin
+2. Or download and move helm binary into /usr/local/bin
 3. Run helm init to install a local tiller that will also be on Kubernetes cluster

 ## Helm commands